There are times throughout the renovation process where a homeowner will realize that what they initially decided on is no longer what they want.

-Now that we have covered what constitutes as a change order, we can talk about scheduling.
-Any time that we make a change at your request, it has a notable impact on our schedule.
 When we create the original scope of work, we plan a timeline that fits that specific scope.
-If we go in a different direction and alter the scope of work, we create a need for scheduling changes straight out of the gate.
+If we go in a different direction and alter the scope of work, we need to recreate your scheduling straight out of the gate.

-With renovation work, we always stack our schedules.
-We make a schedule for your project and put aside that time, then we schedule other customers after you.
-When you ask for a change that alters your schedule, you aren’t just altering your schedule.
-You are also altering the schedules of our other customers.
-This results in more work on our end, active communication with other customers, and work being created for several departments.
+Now, when you ask for a change that alters your schedule, you aren’t just altering your schedule.
+You are also altering the schedules of our other customers and you’re creating a loop of delays, depending on how many customers we have waiting after you.
 An impact this big comes with its own cost.

 3. The Time to Get and Source the Material Needed for the Project